Douglas Tompkins: Honors

 Tompkins' environmental work won him respect and accolades outside of South America: in 2012, the African Rainforest Conservancy awarded Tompkins and his wife its "New Species Award"; in 2007, the International Conservation Caucus Foundation awarded its "Good Steward" award to him and his wife, Kris; in 2008, the American Alpine Club awarded him the David R. Brower Award, for his work preserving mountain regions; in 2009, Latin Trade named him the "Environmental Leader of the Year".

 In 2007, he was appointed as an honorary member of the American Society of Landscape Architects, in recognition of his work restoring damaged landscapes.
 Eco Barons, Edward Humes' 2009 account of the "dreamers, schemers, and millionaires who are saving our planet," uses Tompkins as the first example of this new group of philanthropists.

 In Brazil, the environmentalist Douglas Tompkins was specially honored during the celebrations of 30 years of the Society for the Protection of Wildlife with the video “A Natureza do Brasil” with images of Haroldo Pallo Júnior and the Brazilian pianist Salete Chiamulera.

 Death

 On December 8, 2015, Tompkins was kayaking with five others (including Patagonia, Inc. founder Yvon Chouinard) on General Carrera Lake in southern Chile when strong waves caused their kayaks to capsize.
-Tompkins spent a "considerable amount of time" almost 2 hours in 40 F waters.
+Tompkins spent a "considerable amount of time", almost two hours, in 40 F waters.

-He was flown, by helicopter, to a hospital in nearby Coyhaique, where he died hours later from severe hypothermia.
-His core body temperature was 66 F 32 degrees less than normal.
-He was 72 years old when he died and is survived by his second wife, Kristine (McDivitt), two daughters, brother and mother.
+He was flown by helicopter to a hospital in nearby Coyhaique, where he died hours later from severe hypothermia.
+His core body temperature was 66 °F, 32 degrees lower than normal.
+He was 72 years old and was survived by his second wife, Kristine (McDivitt), two daughters, his brother and his mother.

 Tompkins is buried at a small cemetery near the Lodge at Valle Chacabuco in Parque Patagonia.